2A Continental Architectural Awards: 2017

-The 2017 2A Awards event took place in Berlin, Germany and was themed “Innovative Architecture in Various Continents.”
-Seated on the Jury were renowned architects Ulrike Lauber, Hubert Neinhoff, and Sergei Tchoban.
+The 2017 2A Awards event took place in Berlin, Germany, and was themed "Innovative Architecture in Various Continents."
+Seated on the jury were architects Ulrike Lauber, Hubert Neinhoff, and Sergei Tchoban.

 2018

-The awards ceremony was held at Institute for Advanced Architecture of Catalonia with the theme "Innovative Contextual Architecture in Asia and Europe".
-Jury composed of Carme Pinós, Yoko Okuyama, Abbas Gharib, Willy Müller and Ali Basbous.
+The awards ceremony was held at the Institute for Advanced Architecture of Catalonia with the theme "Innovative Contextual Architecture in Asia and Europe".
+The jury was composed of Carme Pinós, Yoko Okuyama, Abbas Gharib, Willy Müller and Ali Basbous.